zhouwg/kantv/docs/FAQ.md

 <b>NO</b>

-I know very very very little about real/hard-core AI tech.
-In short, I'm just an ordinary Linux/Android system software programmer(know something about iOS app development) but I'm good at streaming media tech and interested in study&practice AI tech in real-scenario on mobile device(Android or iOS).
+I know very very very very very very little about real/hard-core AI tech.
+In short, I'm just an experienced Linux/Android system software programmer(know something about iOS app development) and I'm good at streaming media tech and very interested in study&practice AI tech in real-scenario on mobile device(Android or iOS).

 <hr>

 - Will you open source the source code of libkantv-core.so?

-<b>NO</b> or not currently.
+<b>NO</b>

 The source code of KanTV Android APP has been completely open source, and the source code of libkantv-ffmpeg.so has also been completely open source. the <a href="https://github.com/zhouwg/kantv/issues/64">source code of whispercpp-JNI</a> also has been completely open source.

 One year later(on 03-23-2024), I read an article from <a href="https://changelog.com/podcast/532">https://changelog.com/podcast/532</a>

 A few days ago, I didn't understand/have no idea why Georgi Gerganov open sourced such a powerful whisper.cpp and all these iOS/Android app are free.
-After reading this article, I think I understand a little bit：I think it’s because he doesn’t have the pressure to survive in EU, so he can freely develop his hobbies and share them(if I also didn't have any life pressure, I would not hesitate to open source the libkantv-core.so).
+After reading this article, I think I understand a little bit：I think it’s because he doesn’t have the pressure to survive in EU, so he can freely develop his hobbies and share them.We live on the same earth but on different planes.

 I have to say that I was touched with/motivated by the great open source AI project Whisper.cpp from 03-05-2024 to 03-22-2024 after experienced hard time since 01-28-2024.